 Morning: Inverness Museum and Art Gallery

 Find your feet and get your bearings.
-The Inverness Museum and Art Gallery is a great place for a quick introduction into the city’s history and Highland traditions.
+The Inverness Museum and Art Gallery is a great place for a quick introduction to the city’s history and Highland traditions.

 Morning: Inverness Castle Viewpoint

-Once you’ve learnt a bit about what makes Inverness such an important part of Scottish History, enjoy the panoramic views from atop the stunningly beautiful Inverness Castle.
-The viewpoint offers beautiful 360 degrees views of the Highland Capital as far as the eye can see.
+Once you’ve learnt a bit about what makes Inverness such an important part of Scottish history, enjoy the panoramic views from atop the stunningly beautiful Inverness Castle.
+The viewpoint offers beautiful 360° views of the Highland capital as far as the eye can see.

 Morning: Ness Islands